barongello/staircase-language/README.md

 It is not based in a stack concept, but in cells instead.
 Cells are like numeric variables and you choose which cell you are using by the quantity of spaces a line has before the command (hence it looks like a staircase)

+- Commands are a single printable character that is not a letter or a number
 - Only one command is allowed per line
 - Commands have a maximum of one argument
 - There are no limits for the quantity of cells, only your RAM/OS